Learn more about the Chief Executive and Directors.

 Stefanie has valued and strong relationships with Ngāi Tahu Papatipu Rūnanga, Te Rūnanga o Ngāi Tahu, territorial authorities, stakeholders, Ministers, Ministries and central government departments.

-As Director Operations, Katherine is responsible for delivering efficient services and outcomes to our regional communities.
-This includes public transport, zone support, resource consents, compliance, enforcement, biodiversity, biosecurity, river engineering, harbourmaster and regional depots.
+As acting Director Operations, David is responsible for delivering a broad range of services that contribute toward the outcome of our local and regional communities.
+This includes zone support, resource consents, compliance, enforcement, biodiversity, biosecurity, river engineering, harbourmaster and regional depots.

 As the Strategy and Planning Director, Katherine is responsible for providing strong and dynamic leadership of the group, ensuring the organisation has a clear strategic direction with defined priorities and integrated work programmes.
 The team is also responsible for creating a robust planning framework that enables the Canterbury community to thrive.